 In section 4 of this report, we have set out our conclusions and significant findings from our audit.
 This section includes our conclusions on the audit risks and areas of management judgement in our Audit Strategy Memorandum, which include:

-- · Management override of controls;
+- Management override of controls;

-- · Net defined benefit liability valuation; and
+- · Revenue recognition; and

 - Valuation of land and buildings.

 Misstatements and internal control recommendations